From rough to multifractal multidimensional volatility: A multidimensional Log S-fBM model: The multidimensional S-fBM (mS-fBM)

 \section{The multidimensional S-fBM (mS-fBM)}

 In this section, we introduce the mS-fBM process, a $\R^d$ valued process with marginals being correlated S-fBM processes for which we derive proper cross covariation properties.
 Herein, we start by the construction of the mS-fBM process from a $\R^d$ valued non homogeneous white noise with a proper correlation structure between its marginals.
-Then, we derive a closed form formula of the mS-fBM cross covariances as well as the ones of the integrated mS-fBM gaussian field, useful in the small intermittency approximation results (see Section \ref{sec:SIAmultidimlogsfbm}).\\\\
+Then, we derive a closed form formula of the mS-fBM cross covariances.
+In the following, we proceed in a similar way as in Section \ref{sec:sectionSfbm}: we start by defining the mS-fBM for a co-Hurst matrix (analogue of the Hurst exponent in the multidimensional case) denoted $\bm{H}:=\left(H_{i,j}\right)_{1\leq i,j \leq d} \in \left]0,\frac{1}{2}\right[^{d \times d }$ and a co-intermittency matrix (analogue of the intermittency coefficient in the multidimensional case) $\bm{\xi}:=\left(\xi_{i,j}\right)_{1\leq i,j \leq d} \in \R^{d\times d}$.